|

 - NR

-- Network Rail - the company which owns the railway infrastructure
+- Network Rail - the publicly owned company which owns the railway infrastructure

 and signalling, and which operates principal stations such as London Paddington.